Prior to writing my first book, I had never written a book before, never promoted a book before and I knew no one who did any of those things.

 - Thanks to all of the media attention I received since July 2013, I’ve since received numerous requests to speak all over the world.
 In most cases, I charge between $7,500 -$15,000, depending on the location, for each 60-90 minute speaking engagement.
 This is another new revenue stream for me.
 Right now, it’s a small one.
 But, other more successful authors that I met at these speaking engagements told me that the more books I sell, the more speaking engagements I’ll get.

 - In 2020 I self-published my 5th book, Effort-Less Wealth – Smart Money Strategies at Every Stage of Your Life.
-In 2021, Yuan Liou will release this book in China.
+In 2021, Yuan Liou released this book in China in 2021.

 I’ve been at this author business since 2009.